built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-define-endpoints.md

 - channel - lets you provide endpoint settings that specify a channel api you wish to connect to and whether you wish to pass a payload and return (action) or perform a requestResponse and get something back from the channel
 - inline-apps - can be used to provide an array of apps inline inside of the endpointsProvider through the platform's manifest or the endpointProvider returned from a settings service (see [how to define apps](./how-to-define-apps.md))
 - example-connection-validation - an example of a module that can receive the uuid and payload of an application trying to connect to your platform and return whether or not the connection should be allowed.
 This module always returns true as it is an example and **not for production use**.
+- [example-notification-source](../client/src/modules/endpoint/example-notification-source/endpoint.ts) is an example of an endpoint that can be used by a notification related module to post notifications to a server while also listening for incoming notifications and providing them as a stream (this is an example of a requestStream implementation).
+We have an example lifecycle module that uses this endpoint: [example-notification-handler](../client/src/modules/lifecycle/example-notification-handler/README.md).
+The documentation includes examples of exposing notification capability through a platform and complements the [use notifications](./how-to-use-notifications.md) documentation.

 Endpoints can be defined as: